ajschumacher/ajschumacher.github.io/20170313-tensorflow_use_of_google_technologies/index.md

 # TensorFlow use of Google Technologies

 TensorFlow is a large project.
-It has a lot of unique features, and as a Google project, it also connects with other Google projects: gflags, Bazel, protobuf, gRPC, gemmlowp, StreamExecutor, and GFile.
+It has a lot of unique features, and as a Google project, it also connects with other Google projects: gflags, Bazel, protobuf, gRPC, gemmlowp, StreamExecutor, GFile, and even XLA.
 To better understand and use TensorFlow, it helps to know what these pieces are and how they fit together.

 ---